Find Trade Colleges

 Read full report on Allied Health Professions at Nashville State Community College

-A rank of #3 on this year’s list means Chattanooga State Community College is a great value for allied health professions students working on their undergraduate certificate.
-Chattanooga State Community College is a medium-sized public school located in the midsize city of Chattanooga.
+The excellent undergraduate certificate programs at Chattanooga State Community College helped the school earn the #3 place on this year’s ranking of the best value allied health professions schools in Tennessee.
+Chattanooga State Community College is a medium-sized public school located in the medium-sized city of Chattanooga.

 The excellent undergraduate certificate programs at Roane State Community College helped the school earn the #4 place on this year’s ranking of the best value allied health professions schools in Tennessee.
-Located in the distant town of Harriman, Roane State Community College is a public college with a small student population.
+Located in the distant town of Harriman, Roane State Community College is a public school with a small student population.

 In-state tuition fees for undergraduate students at Roane State Community College are $4,724 per year.
 While working on their Undergraduate Certificate, allied health majors at Roane State Community College accumulate an average of around $6,974 in student debt.